ninabarzh/orchard/mitigations/virtualisation/kvm/README.md

 * For remote management SSH tunnels and SASL (Simple Authentication and Security Layer) can be used.
   * SSH Tunnels can remotely connect to the host and do not require configuration in advance.
 It requires SSH login credentials on the host for a user that can manage virtualisation resources, which by default only ‘root’ can do (can be changed to allow non-root accounts).
   * SASL gives secure authentication and data encryption.
 In its most simple implementation, a separate user credential database is created to authenticate with the `libvirtd` daemon (non-login user ids can be used to manage virtualised resources on a KVM host).
-* Make backups of each .vmdk image just after install, and set up incremental backups.
-Backup images manually after major changes.
+* Make backups of each `.vmdk` image just after install, and set up for incremental backups.
+Backup an image manually after major changes.